 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

 This course will introduce you to the fundamentals of photography.
 No previous photographic experience is required.
 The focus will be to capture and record your experience in Italy through weekly photo walks around Perugia, an ancient Umbrian hilltop town, using your camera to create a portfolio of these images.
 We will explore the cultural phenomenon of photography and the role it plays in society.
 You will learn basic concepts, processes, and techniques, including camera usage, exposure controls, manipulating and printing digital photographic images, and print presentation.
 At the end of the semester, your photographs will be displayed at the Umbra Art Show.

 By the end of the course, students will have:

 - developed an understanding of photographic language;

-- acquire a more critical eye in evaluating and reading the photographic image; and
+- acquired a more critical eye in evaluating and reading photographic images;

-- gain insight into the place, use, creation and presentation of photographic images in the media and society
+- gained insight into the creation, use, and presentation of photographic images.

 - Digital Camera: point and shoot, single-lens reflex and iPhone, and GoPro cameras welcome